How Long Should Your Marketing Video Be?

 First I would recommend considering whether your video’s purpose is to sell your viewers something, or to educate, or entertain them.
 Videos that are obviously selling something are likely to cause people’s defences to go up and lower their attention span.
 The voice in their head might say “Get to the point, what are you trying to sell me and how much is it going to cost?”

 When your purpose is to educate or entertain, don’t let common consensus hold you back.
 If it takes 5, 10, 15 minutes or more to get your message across, then as long as your viewers are feeling educated and entertained, they aren’t going to click away.
 The key is to keep an eye in your video’s engagement graph to see if people are dropping off at a certain point and if there is anything you can tweak to prevent that.

 You should also consider how invested your viewers are in what you have to offer.
 The reason you’ll hear the 60-90 second limit everywhere is because people will often have homepage videos in mind.
-With a homepage video, the viewers are quite possibly visiting your website for the first time and trying to form an opinion about you.
+With a homepage video, the viewers are quite possibly visiting your website for the first time and trying to form an initial opinion about you.

 First impressions are made subconsciously within seconds, but first impressions can quickly change by viewing your homepage video, for better or worse.
 The viewer has to make quick decisions on whether your website is worth their precious time or not, so you want to convey value in the shortest time possible.

 But what about other website pages?
 Landing pages, product pages, blog pages, or other common page types?